 The design and physical values relate to the Italianate architectural style that is in good condition with many intact original elements.
 The historical and associative values relate to the original owner and use of the building.
-The original owner of the building was Louis Breithaupt while the original use of the building was a hotel, titled the American Hotel.
+The original owner of the building was a hotel, titled the American Hotel.
+The building is the oldest commercial building was a hotel, titled the American Hotel.
 The building is the oldest commercial building in the City.
 Louis Breithaupt was a prominent business in Berlin as well as a former mayor, and his contributions to the development of Berlin form an integral chapter in Berlin's commercial and industrial development.